Outbound 46 Review—Introduction

 Expanding on The Example

-So not only will I be reviewing the Outbound 46, I will also be using the Outbound 46 as a springboard to discuss decisions all of us must make when selecting a boat.
-For example, in Parts 1 and 2 on the hull form and appendages (all written) I have dug into:
+So not only did I review the Outbound 46, I also used the Outbound 46 as a springboard to discuss decisions all of us must make when selecting a boat.
+For example, in Parts 1 and 2 on the hull form and appendages I have dug into:

 • Choosing a good hull form for offshore voyaging